All Episodes

 Yeah.

-Even though we're um demonetized, which is hilarious because we got all of our ops that hate us that talk shit about us, and we're demonetized, yet we still get pushing the algorithm harder than they do.
+Even though we're demonetized, which is hilarious because we got all of our ops that hate us that talk shit about us.

 So all the haters out there.

-Y'all talking all this shit about us.
+Y'all talk all this shit about us.

 Our videos still get recommended more than y'all, bum ass niggas, and you guys are monetized.

-So I actually have a little comment, but I got but it has to kind of wait to the cutoff.
+So I actually have a little comment, but I got, but it has to kind of wait to the cutoff.

-So haters are gonna hate, bro.
+So haters are going to hate, bro.

 It's hilarious to me.

-And what y'all don't realize is is that YouTube actually started monetizing, like, regardless of whether you're monetized or not, YouTube runs ads on all videos now.
+And what y'all don't realize is, is that YouTube actually started monetizing, like, regardless of whether you're monetized or not, YouTube runs ads on all videos now.

-So they're pushing us because we just have better content than a lot of you haters, and you know exactly what I'm talking about.
+So they're pushing us because we just have better content than a lot of you haters.

 So fuck all you guys that keep talking shit.

-Pran on our downfall looking like a bunch of hating weirdos.
+Brant on our downfall looking like a bunch of hating weirdos.

 Integrity, bro.